corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 {{< note >}}
 The result of the metering data collection with this flow depends on what the node operator decided to share with you in their [CorDapp configuration](#sharing-of-metering-data).

 If nothing was shared, you will receive an object with an empty `entries` list.
-In order for the Metering Collection Tool to distinguish between the case where there was no metering data on the collected node and the case where the node operator did not whitelist it, the returned object contains the `collectedCorDapps` field, which is populated with the list of CorDapps for which metering data is collected.
+In order for the Metering Collection Tool to distinguish between the case where there was no metering data on the collected node and the case where the node operator did not whitelist it, the returned object contains the `collectedCorDapps` field, which is populated with the list of CorDapps the requester is allowed to collect metering data for.

 If `collectedCorDapps` is returned as an empty list, this means that the requester was not authorised to collect metering data from any of the requested CorDapps.
 However, if `entries` is returned as an empty list but `collectedCorDapps` is not, this means that the CorDapps contained in `collectedCorDapps` have been collected but no metering data was present during the specified time window.
 {{< /note >}}